canal8064/Awesome-privacy/README.md

 # [Private Browsers](https://github.com/trying559/Internet-privacy-guide#Privatebrowsers):

-- Find out the right one for you in [privacytests](https://privacytests.org/)
+- Find out the right one for you on [privacytests](https://privacytests.org/)

 - [Firefox](https://www.mozilla.org/en-US/firefox/new/) - Open source , Gecko engine , Avaiable in all platforms